HeapsIO/heaps.io/assets/content/documentation/H2d/index.md

-Heap's 2D API (H2D) defines a collection of classes for 2D graphics.
-The following sections covers its usage.
+<p class="lead">Heap's 2D API (H2D) defines a collection of classes for 2D graphics.
+The following sections covers its usage.</p>

 Before discussing H2D in-depth, let's introduce a few concepts that we will use throughout the documentation: